kallakruparaju/gitdisscussion/README.md

 <b>Welcome to my profile ‼️</b>

-I'm a Computer Science student at Rajiv Gandhi University of Knowledge Technologies Ongole.
+I'm a <b>Computer Science student</b> at [<b>Rajiv Gandhi University of Knowledge Technologies Ongole</b>](https://www.rguktong.ac.in/).

 I am Keen to learn new things every day and passionate about exploring new technologies and Intergrating different technologies.
 Highly Interested to work in the Devops and Cloud approaches.
 I am always passionate about understanding the core concepts behind the popular technologies

 Seeking an opportunity to work in challenging environment which helps me to enhance & use my skills to develop sustainable technologies🤩 .<b>⚡Automation⚡</b> is close to my heart ✅ Actively Trying to Integrate Multiple Technologies together for optimized Configuration & Infrastructure .